googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_pgvector_to_alloydb.md

     )
     ```

-    If you have any metadata columns, add them to the vector store as follows:
+    If you have any customisations on the metadata or the id columns, add them to the vector store as follows:

     ```python
     from langchain_google_alloydb_pg import AlloyDBVectorStore